Environmental History IV symposium

 Jonas Staal, Artist

-Skylar Tibbits, Engineer, Co-Director of the Self-Assembly Lab at MIT
+Skylar Tibbits, Founder of the Self-Assembly Lab, MIT

 David Wengrow, Professor of Comparative Archaeology, Institute of Archaeology, University College London (UCL)